python-can-define-radio/sdr-course/classroom_activities/059-Frequency-shift.md

 osmocom_siggen_nogui --const --tx-freq=100.2e6 --gain=0
 ```

-Ask a classmate to receive this signal to verify that it is indeed transmitting.
+To verify that it is indeed transmitting, ask a classmate to receive this signal using the method of their choice.
+One way to recieve the signal is using this:

-To see the full list of options, type

 ```
-man osmocom_siggen_nogui
+osmocom_fft -W
 ```

-This will open the manual for the osmocom signal generator.
+You'll need to tune the receiver to near the transmitter's frequency.
+Make sure to tune a little bit above or below the transmit frequency due to the DC spike that is always in the center of the spectrum.
+(We'll discuss that more later.)

+ℹ️ Sidenote: To see the full list of options for either of these commands, type `man osmocom_siggen_nogui` or `man osmocom_fft`.
+This will open the manual.
 Press `q` to quit.

 ## In GNU Radio